Taking the Path of Zen

 I vow to embody it all.

-Rafe has a master’s degree in English literature and literary criticism, and is an award-winning author and storyteller whose work has been cited in Time, Newsweek and USA Today.
-He is a recipient of the prestigious Empire State Award from the NYS Library System for the body of his work.
+Rafe has a master’s degree in English literature and literary criticism, and is an award-winning author and storyteller whose work has been cited in Time, Newsweek, the NY Times, and USA Today.
+He is a recipient of the prestigious Empire State Award for the body of his work.
 Given his successful career in the arts, combined with his extensive training in authentic Zen, Rafe offers a uniquely creative approach to lay Zen practice.
-Combining the clear focus on realization of Philip Kapleau Roshi with the subtle practice-realization of Robert Aitken Roshi, his Zen is especially well suited to anyone interested in living a richer, more harmonious life today.
+Combining the clear focus on realization of Philip Kapleau Roshi with the subtle practice-realization of Robert Aitken Roshi, his Zen is well suited to our busy lives today.

 Author and Storyteller